Hariharan107/architecture-decision-records/docs/adr/0010-test-create-adr.md

 ## Decision Outcome

-The selected option is "**PostgreSQL**", based on the following key decision criteria: Scalability, performance, data consistency, ecosystem support, and compatibility with our existing tech stack..
+The selected option is **PostgreSQL**, based on the following key decision criteria: Scalability, performance, data consistency, ecosystem support, and compatibility with our existing tech stack..

 ## Links